Being WiFi Aware

 In Australia, the governing body ARPANSA sets the radiation safety levels for Australian citizens and they have this to say about radiofrequency electromagnetic energy from mobile phones and wireless devices: ‘… it’s impossible to be completely sure there isn’t some risk.
 This is particularly true for children where there is little research evidence.’

 Exposure to electromagnetic radiation can affect people in different ways, with symptoms including headaches, fatigue, poor concentration, nausea and skin rashes.
-A small, but growing, number of people worldwide experience a severe intolerance to EMR, known as electrohypersensitivity (EHS).
+A growing, number of people worldwide experience a severe intolerance to EMR, known as electrohypersensitivity (EHS).
+Watch this BBC video to hear first-hand from people living with EHS.

 Reducing Your Exposure